-But before we dive into our list of best online colleges in Washington for 2017, let’s start with the state of higher education and online education in particular in Washington today.
+Before we dive into our list of the best online colleges in Washington for 2018, let’s start with the state of higher education and online education in particular in Washington today.

 A Brief Overview of Higher Education in Washington